 Aciclovir can be dispersed in water for those that have difficulty swallowing tablets.

 What is the difference in suppression therapy and treating an outbreak?

 Herpes suppression therapy is used to prevent future outbreaks in people that suffer from frequent episodes of genital herpes.
-The dose is lower than treating an acute outbreak, and is taken over a longer period of time.
+The dose is lower than treating an acute outbreak and is taken over a longer period of time.

 The dose of aciclovir used to treat an outbreak is “400mg (1 tablet) to be taken three times daily for five days”.
-You should start taking aciclovir at the first sign of an outbreak for the most effective results.
-Taking medication as early as possible should shorten the length of an outbreak and lessen the symptoms.
+You should start taking aciclovir tablets at the first sign of an outbreak for the most effective results.
+Taking medication as early as possible can shorten the length of an outbreak and lessen the symptoms.